Ocean Pollution – 6 Things That Make It Worse

 3. Oil Spills

-Spilling of oil from tankers and offshore rigs in the oceanic area is also another example of sea pollution.
-Several of such oil spills from tanker ships after accidents, including Deepwater Horizon, Gulf War oil spill and Atlantic Empress, have shown us the extent of the damages the spills can do to the ecosystems.
+Spilling of oil from tankers and offshore rigs in the ocean is another cause of sea pollution.
+Oil spills from tanker ships after accidents, including Deepwater Horizon, the Gulf War oil spill and the Atlantic Empress, have shown us the damage the spills can do to the ecosystems.

 oil spill